Don SuttonDonald Howard Sutton

 Primary position: Pitcher

-While Sutton never turned in a spectacular season and never won a Cy Young award, he was the picture of consistency.
+Sutton was the picture of consistency.
 He won at least 11 games and had 100 strikeouts in 21 seasons.
-His best season came in 1972 when he went 19-9 and threw nine shutouts.
-He led the NL with a 0.913 WHIP and made his first All-Star game.
+His best season may have been in 1972 when he went 19-9 and threw nine shutouts.
+He led the NL with a 0.913 WHIP and was named to the All-Star Game, the first of four times he would earn All-Star honors.

 That season was the beginning of a strong five-year stretch for Sutton.
-He won 93 games and had a 2.73 ERA.
-Sutton earned Cy Young votes in all five years, but never finished above third place.
+He won 93 games, posted a 2.73 ERA and finished in the Top 5 of the NL Cy Young voting in each season.

-Sutton was known for his durability, rarely missing his turn in the rotation.
+Sutton was known for his durability, never missing his turn in the rotation over 756 starts – third-most all-time behind only Cy Young and Nolan Ryan.
 He credited his work ethic to watching his father, who was a sharecropper in Florida.
-Sutton said he never saw his father take a day off work, so he didn’t want to either.

 "Other kids my age were playing for fun,” Sutton told Sports Illustrated in 1982.
 “I was playing to get to the big leagues.”